simpleshinobu/visdial-principles/README.md

 The code is based on https://github.com/batra-mlp-lab/visdial

-Code will be released as soon as possiple.
+Code will be released as soon as possible.